 Work with Progress Alberta

-We are seeking a full-time field organizer who is based in Calgary or Edmonton to join our team.
+We are seeking a full time contract field organizer who is based in Calgary.

-Progress Alberta is dedicated to supporting the activists in Alberta who fight for racial justice, for LGBTQ2S rights, for Alberta's environment, and for sustainable, reliable public services.
+Progress Alberta is dedicated to supporting the activists, organizers and citizens of Alberta who fight for racial justice, for LGBTQ2S rights, for Alberta's environment, and for sustainable, reliable public services.

 Our staff team has strong competencies in media relations, government relations, fundraising, and communications.
-But we're short on organizing capacity -- and that's where you come in.
+But we're short on organizing capacity in Calgary -- and that's where you come in.

-Reporting to the Executive Director, the field organizer is responsible for organizing, mobilizing and empowering Albertans to build skills and take action on social justice and climate and energy issues.
+Reporting to the Executive Director, the field organizer is responsible for organizing, mobilizing and empowering supporters to build skills and to get involved with Progress Alberta's campaigns.

 Here's what we need:

-Our organizer will be working to identify local progressives, build relationships with them, and help us help them get what they need to thrive.
+Our organizer will be working to identify local organizers, activists and citizens, build relationships with them, and help us help them get what they need to thrive.

 You'll be using a variety of methods to reach out to people -- not just petitions, phoning, and written work but also in-person networking.
 Introverts take note: this might not be a good fit for you.